 I was craving waffles a couple of weeks ago and decided to try a savory version this time around and I loved how they turned out!
 I’m thinking these will be the first of many savory breakfast dishes to appear on the blog. 😉

 My favorite way to serve these tasty cheddar zucchini waffles with some sautéed spinach, fried egg, sliced avocado, and a drizzle of hot sauce.
 I stored the extra waffles in the freezer in a ziploc bag and reheated them throughout the week in the toaster oven.
 They were just as good as they were the day I made them!

-- 1 small zucchini, shredded (~1 cup shredded)
+- 1 small zucchini shredded (~1 cup shredded)

-- 1 cup white whole wheat flour
+- 1 cup whole wheat all-purpose flour

 - 1 teaspoon baking powder

-- 1 teaspoon salt
+- 1/4 teaspoon sea salt